 Does everyone who has HIV get AIDS?

 Not all people with HIV get AIDS.
 However, if a person’s T-cell numbers drop and the amount of virus in the blood stream rises (viral load), the immune system can become too weak to fight off infections, and they are considered to have AIDS.
 It is then possible to get sick with diseases that do not usually affect other people.
-One of these diseases is Kaposi Sarcoma (KS), a rare type of skin cancer.
+One of these diseases is Kaposi Sarcoma (KS), a rare type of cancer.
 Another is a type of pneumonia called Pneumocystis Pneumonia (PCP).
-These diseases can be treated and a person’s T-cells and viral load can return to healtheir levels with the right types of medication, although the AIDS diagnosis stays with them even when healthy.
+These diseases can be treated, and a person’s T-Cells and viral load can return to healthier levels with the right types of medication, although the AIDS diagnosis stays with them even when healthy.

 How is HIV spread?

-HIV is found and can be passed from an infected person to another person through blood, semen, vaginal fluid, and breast milk.
-People can most easily be exposed to HIV by having anal, vaginal, and/or in some cases oral sex without using a condom or by using a condom incorrectly.
-This is especially possible when 1 partner has an open sore or irritation (like the kinds we can get from sexually transmitted infections like herpes or syphilis) or through small tears in the vagina and anus from vaginal or anal intercourse.
-Infected mothers can pass the HIV virus to their babies, during birth and also during breastfeeding.
+HIV is found in and can be passed from an infected person to another person through blood, semen, vaginal fluid, and breast milk.
+People can most easily be exposed to HIV by having anal, vaginal sex without using a condom or by using a condom incorrectly.
+This is especially possible when 1 partner has an open sore or irritation (like the sores we can get from sexually transmitted infections like herpes or syphilis) or through small tears in the vagina and anus from vaginal or anal intercourse.
+The chance that an HIV-negative person will get HIV from oral sex with an HIV-positive partner is extremely low.
+Mothers living with HIV can pass the virus to their babies if they are not taking their medications or if they are not virally suppressed (virally suppressed meaning we can’t detect the virus in their blood), during pregnancy and birth and also during breastfeeding.
 HIV is also spread when sharing needles or injection drug equipment with an infected person.
+Your risk for getting HIV is very high if you use needles or works after someone with HIV has used them.

 HIV can only be spread through intimate contact with one or more of the fluids discussed above.

-HIV is not spread by touching, hugging, or shaking hands with an infected person.
+HIV is not spread through touching, hugging, or shaking hands with an infected person.
+HIV is not spread through saliva.
 It is not spread by coughing, sneezing, sharing glasses and dishes, touching toilets or doorknobs.
-Pets and biting insects, such as mosquitoes, do not spread the virus.
+Pets and biting insects, like mosquitoes, do not spread the virus.
 Donating blood does not spread HIV either.
 This is because a new needle is used for each donor, so you never come in contact with another person’s blood.

 What are the symptoms of HIV/AIDS?

 Some people may get an illness within 6 weeks of HIV infection.
+When people with HIV don’t get treatment, they typically progress through three stages.
+But HIV medicine can slow or prevent progression of the disease.
+With new medicines and treatments, progression to Stage 3 is less common today than in the early days of HIV.
 This early period in the infection may come with some of the following symptoms:

 - Swollen glands